 While at the shops, on a whim, I bought some calligraphy pen nibs.
-I knew what I wanted to make – calligraphy feather pens, or quills – but for some reason I was worried it wouldn’t work.
+I knew what I wanted to make – calligraphy feather pens, or homemade quills – but for some reason I was worried it wouldn’t work.
 So, they sat in my craft box for well over six months.

 I finally did get around to making them this week and it was so much easier than I had anticipated.
 It took me, literally, five minutes!

 I made the homemade quills and set up an invitation to play while the girls were doing some very busy work – jumping on the trampoline – and I knew that they would eventually stumble upon the little nature play-space I’d created for them.

 They were absolutely thrilled when they saw the set-up and ooooos and ahhhhs floated in from the window, which brought me my own selfish delights.
 That’s when I snuck outside to get some photos and take some footage of them playing.
 A blogger can’t help herself!

 If you’d like to make your own quills and set up your own invitation to play, here’s how:

 - Calligraphy nibs

 - First you’ll need to make the homemade quills.
 They were SIMPLE!
 Use a glue gun to stick the calligraphy nibs to the end spine of the feather.
 Yep, that’s it.

 - Set up your play area.
 Collect some leaves and place them near the set up.
 Put your pens in a fairy bottle and some ink in another fairy bottle.